 Support of the SIP signalling protocol;

-In case of VoIP interconnection with the Proximus fixed network, the Operator must support the G.711, A-law codec;
+The Operator must support the G.711, A-law codec;

-In case of VoIP interconnection with the Proximus mobile network, the Operator must support the standard codec for mobile “AMR”;

 Offer at least 2 IPv6 subnets wherein an IBCF and an IBGF is addressable.

 VoIP Interconnect Transport products

 VoIP capacity

 In addition to the physical interconnection links (PSIL or CSIL) described in previous sections, the VoIP interconnection between Proximus and the Operator is provided through IPv6 interconnection between the network elements responsible for VoIP Media (RTP), SIP Security and SIP signalling (SIP trunk) present in both networks.